-As far as I can tell, the guitar is entirely original, and when I finish the fairly limited schedule of restoration works, it will be in great working condition!
+As far as I can tell, the guitar is entirely original, and when I finish the schedule of restoration works, it will be in great working condition!

 Original Nickel keyed individual tuners remain, complete with original bootlace ferrules/bushings, fully operational and with minimal age-related discolouration.
 Original Chrome tailpiece likewise intact, with some typical discolouration, but sound and in keeping....again placed loosely for photos, to be fully re-fitted on completion.
 Original pickguard does have a partial fine crack in the black top ply, typically just by the mounting screw hole. and will be reinforced on the back, before re-fitting.
 Original Bone Nut appears sound to re-fit, but if not a Bone replacement will be purpose-made.

 Overall, the condition is considered to be as good as you will find on a near 80 year old vintage archtop acoustic - as I hope you can see in the photos, it remains a superbly handsome guitar!
-Cosmetically, of course, there are marks, but again I consider the guitar to be overall very good - the original finish has local marks and scratches, without which it would not be a genuine 1930s/40s vintage guitar.
+Cosmetically, of course, there are marks & scratches, particularly where the floating bridge posts have projected through the bridge base & scarred the top, but of course covered by the bridge in position, and some other areas of localised finished damage to the top & elsewhere - without which it would not be a genuine 1930s/40s vintage guitar.
 Overall it is smart for a guitar this age, with a lot of original shine and depth of colour to the superb Deep Wine Red Sunburst!